-So, this is what I realized when I spent some time thinking about my past (unnecessary) purchases…
+So, this is what I REALLY realized when I spent some time thinking about my past purchases…

-I saved WAY more money than I could have imagined once I became more mindful and intentional about my spending.
+The result is, I ended up saving WAY more money than I could have imagined once I became more mindful and intentional about where my money goes.

 If you follow my blog, you’ll know that I’m not a fan of cutting things I enjoy.
 Definitely not!